SUBSCRIBE TO FAME CHeRRy

 Fashionista NOW: The Asymmetrical Fashion Trend – Bringing Class & Style To The Equation

-Asymmetrical designs in fashion can be seen in various slanted styled skirts, irregular-made blouses and cardigans with one side has a different cutting than the other side.
+Asymmetrical designs in fashion can be seen in various slanted styled skirts, blouses and cardigans with one side having a different cut than the other.

 In a world where mainstream fashion is also governed by the practical issue of cost that puts symmetrical designs ahead because it’s good on the budget, the asymmetrical fashion designs are like an indulgence.